AFM-SPM/TopoStats/docs/advanced/ordered_tracing.md

 ordered traces to obtain contour lengths of individual molecules.

-Additionally, you could use this module and the writhe string obtained to assess the supercoiling degree in DNA samples as well as a preliminary step to obtaining the lengths of the individual molecules.
+Additionally, you could use this module and the writhe string obtained to assess the supercoiling degree (via writhe only, not twist) in DNA samples as well as a preliminary step to obtaining the lengths of the individual molecules.